VNZray/capstone-project/README.md

 ## Unified UI and Organized Files

-1. Use global omponents for consistent and unified UI
+1. Use global components for consistent and unified UI
     - PageContainer.tsx
     - Container.tsx
     - ResponsiveText.tsx